jduarte/immortus/README.md

 - [x] Define Immortus::Job Strategy interface and expected return values
     - [x] Wiki explaining on how inferred strategies work
 - [x] Define Immortus.JS interface for handling successful and error responses
+- [x] Ensure gem tracking strategies have a public `completed?` method
+- [x] change Immortus::Job to be a module and include instead of superclass
+- [x] in-line tracking strategy
+- [ ] Ensure JS callbacks `data` is available
 - [ ] Rewrite what render_immortus(job) does under the hood in the README
-    - [ ] should return error message?
 - [ ] Setup testing environment to work with different Ruby versions and Rails versions
-- [ ] Ensure JS callbacks `data` is available
-- [x] Ensure gem tracking strategies have a public `completed?` method
-- [ ] consider using a custom JS class (ImmortusJob?)
-- [ ] change Immortus::Job to be a module and include instead of superclass
-- [ ] in-line tracking strategy

 Soon